Kendal Calling

-Kendal Calling is a music & arts festival, held annually at Lowther Deer Park in the Lake District, Cumbria in the North West of England.
-It has grown from a two-day, 900 capacity event in 2006 to a 25,000 capacity 4-day music festival.
-Kendal Calling has 9 stages and has featured live performances from notable artists such as Blondie, Pendulum, Doves, Dizzee Rascal, James, Mumford & Sons, Calvin Harris and British Sea Power.
+Kendal Calling is a music and arts festival, held annually at Lowther Deer Park in the Lake District, Cumbria in the North West of England.
+It has grown from a two-day, 900 capacity event in 2006 to a 40,000 capacity 4-day music festival in the present day.

+Kendal Calling has 9 stages and has featured live performances from notable artists such as Blondie, Pendulum, The Prodigy, Dizzee Rascal, James, Mumford & Sons, Calvin Harris and Fatboy Slim.

 In 2010 Kendal Calling was awarded the Best Small UK Festival Award at the UK Festival Awards, as voted by the public.
 Kendal Calling also won the industry award 'Best Small Festival' at the LIVE UK awards 2011.
 Superstruct Entertainment, the live entertainment platform backed by Providence Equity Partners, owns the festival after it entered definitive agreement for the acquisition of several live music and entertainment festivals from Global Media & Entertainment and Broadwick Live.

 2006

 Kendal Calling was originally held in Abbot Hall Park overlooked by Kendal Castle.
 It had a capacity of 900 with a circus big top housing the majority of the performances.
 Saturday was headlined by Pendulum with Breaks Co-op, Nucleus Roots, Sourpuss Dj’s and Shaolin Monkey also gracing the stage.
 Sunday was a full day of live bands with Kendal born rockers British Sea Power closing the festival, the performance made famous by lead guitarist Martin Noble climbing the 50 ft centre pole while robots danced on stage.
 Also on the schedule for the day was Little Man Tate, White Rose Movement, Seven Seals, How’s My Pop and Amber 292.
 All tickets sold out in advance of the festival.